-Exclusion for infectious diseases
+Exclusion for infectious diseases - keeping sick children away from others

 infectious; disease; child; exclusion; immunise; immunisation; vaccine; vaccination; contagious; exclude ;